rcarmo/azure-acme-foundation/README.md

 ## Why

-I needed a set of re-usable Azure templates that brought together a number of (sometimes quite widely disseminated) aspects of Linux infrastructure mangagement in Azure and that enabled me to get large-scale projects up to speed quickly.
+I needed a set of re-usable Azure templates that brought together a number of (sometimes quite widely disseminated) aspects of Linux infrastructure management in Azure and that enabled me to get large-scale projects up to speed quickly.

 As such, these templates have a number of distinguishing features from the standard Microsoft samples:

 * _Everything_ is CLI-driven.
 Templates never leave your machine and are _never_ published to a public URL
 * All layes share a foundation networking infrastructure and can be developed/tweaked independently
-* Server configurations include full Linux/Docker diagnostics and monitoring, including a free tier OMS instance and sample dashboards
+* Server configurations include full Linux/Docker diagnostics, logging and monitoring, including a free tier OMS instance and sample dashboards
 * Linux package provisioning leverages `cloud-config`, making it easier to re-use existing on-premises (or competing providers') configurations

 Why ACME? well, because I loved the Warner Bros. cartoons, and because these templates aim to let to do _everything_ you'd possibly need to get your infrastructure running and usable in under an hour.